szabgab/perlmaven.com/sites/en/pages/testing-for-no-warnings.md

 `warning_is` function provided by [Test::Warn](https://metacpan.org/pod/Test::Warn)
 to check if a piece of code, for a specific input, will emit the expected waring.

-In addition, once we made the rest of our code <b>warning-free</b>, we will want to make sure that no warnings start to appear.
+In addition, once we made the rest of our code **warning-free**, we will want to make sure that no warnings start to appear.
 It is especially important as [new warnings are added to Perl](/always-use-warnings) and thus when you upgrade the version of perl under an application it can start emitting these new warnings.